Last updated: 9/15/2023 | September 15th, 2023

 Another reason to amass points is because Bilt has American Airlines as a transfer partner — and it’s the only card that does.
 Since no other card offers points that transfer to American, Bilt is the only way to get AA points without having an AA card.

 This is great news for American Airlines loyalists or travelers with specific trips in mind for which they want to use AA points.
-For example, I’m currently prioritizing my Bilt card instead of my Chase Sapphire, because I want those AA points for a trip I’m planning to Japan this year (AA is a partner with Japan Airlines).
+For example, this year for my birthday, I flew to Japan in JAL First Class (one of my favorite first-class experiences) by optimizing my spending to amass a ton of Bilt points (AA is a partner with Japan Airlines).

 In addition to American Airlines, you can transfer your Bilt points on a 1:1 basis to many other travel partners, including: